stuartpb/couchdb-in-a-hurry/README.md

 - Pivoting documents based on a value (ie. creating secondary indices)
 - Plucking only certain fields from a document

-A reduce function is for when you want to get a *single document/value* based on a range of emitted documents from the map function.
+A reduce function is for when you want to get a *single document or value* based on a range of emitted documents from the map function.

+#### Creating a secondary index with views

+Basically, do `emit(index_value, null)`, then do `include_docs=true` when querying the view. `emit` always includes the document's `_id` inherently, and doing `include_docs=true` makes the database retrieve those docs based on these lightweight collation records from their existing point of storage, rather than keeping dupicates of them attached to the view.
+See [the official docs on collation](http://docs.couchdb.org/en/latest/couchapp/views/collation.html).

 ### Validation functions